 There are some who say that cruelty is learned, and not inherent – the result of trauma and abuse early in life.
 Freud’s view was that cruelty is natural; that sadism (the want/need/desire to do harm to others) is the forgotten child of sexual desire and aggression, based in biology and psychology and a deep-rooted part of human nature.

-British psychoanalyst and author Christopher Bollas’ view believed beneath the hatred and hateful behavior lies nothing more than a pure and simple emptiness; that the anger and hatred and the subsequent cruelty are nothing more than ways to fill that emptiness.
+British psychoanalyst and author Christopher Bollas’ view believed beneath the hatred and hateful behavior lies nothing more than a pure and simple emptiness, and the anger and hatred and subsequent cruelty are nothing more than ways to fill that emptiness.

 And – he said – it is better to feel cruelly than to not feel at all.